Html, CSS, and JavaScript projects for beginners with source code

 In this example, we'll demonstrate downwards movement using a coin.
 Genius!

 To create a diagonal transition, we'll combine values of both coordinates x and y.
-The syntax should be transform: translate(x,y).
-Depending on the direction, the value of x and y could be negative or positive.
+The syntax should be transform: translate(x,y)

 And to demonstrate our diagonal movement, we'll use a paper plane.